Cyberia Computer Club Unified Theme

 Adaptive lightswitch

-For colors to adapt to the browser's preference of light or dark mode automatically, use the form --(bg|fg)-(hue)[-$i].
-With this usage, bg will refer to the lighter half in light mode, or the darker half in dark mode; fg is the same in reverse. $i can range from 1 to 4 where lower numbers are the extremities, but you can leave it off and it will default to 1.
+For the theme to change with the browser's preference of light or dark mode, use the form --(bg|fg)-($hue)[-$i].
+With this usage, bg starts at the lighter end in light mode, and the darker half in dark mode; fg is the same in reverse.
+Lower values for $i are the extremities, and you can leave it off for it to default to 1.
+Values above 5 will cross over into inverse territory.

-There are CSS classes for setting foreground and background colors of elements which you can use like class="{bg|fg}-{hue}[-$i]".
-In this case, fg sets the color property and bg sets the background-color property.
-It follows the same --(bg|fg)-* usage from above, so it can be a number from 1 to 4, or empty for the default.
-Class names also supports -(dk|hi|lt) in the rare case you need it.
+There are CSS classes for setting foreground and background colors of elements which you can use like class="(bg|fg)-($hue)[-$i]".
+In this case, fg sets the text color property and bg sets the background-color property, and it follows the same --(bg|fg)-* lightswitch rules as above.
+Class names also support -(dk|hi|lt) in case you need it.

 Examples